bramleyccslab/scm-repo/content/assessment.md

 ## Topic Assignment

 For the first semester, topics have been prepared for you.
-You should have a look at the topics on the website and fill out the survey on the first day of class.
+You should have a look at the topics on the website and fill out the survey on the first Thursday of class.

-For the second semester, you are encouraged to propose your own topic or you can continue with a prepared topic (the website will be updated at the end of Semester 1).
+For the second semester, you are encouraged to propose your own topic (the website will be updated at the end of Semester 1).

 To propose your own topic:
-- you must select one/two papers for the seminar to read and have them approved by instructor.
+- you must select one/two papers for the seminar to have people read, and have them approved by instructor.
-- you must select two/three additional papers for presentation and have them approved by instructor.
+- typically these should also be the topic of your essay
 - you must draft 2+ questions under discussion

 ## Content